$\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds

-We show that $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds have canonical Seifert fibrations over 2-dimensional flat orbifolds.
-The Seifert structure may be used as a basis for classification, the key elements being the base orbifold $B$, the action of $\beta=\pi_1^{orb}(B)$ on $N=\pi_1(F)$, where $F$ is the general fibre, and an ``Euler class" $e(\pi)\in{H^2(\beta;N)}$.
+The first section is on notation and terminology, and \S2 gives some simple observations on subgroups of $GL(2,\mathbb{Z})$ with two ends.
+In \S3 we show that $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds have canonical Seifert fibrations, with general fibre the torus, and base one of the seven flat 2-orbifolds $T, Kb,\mathbb{A},\mathbb{M}b, S(2,2,2,2), P(2,2)$ or $\mathbb{D}(2,2)$.
+The fibration is unique, and so this suggest a route to the classification of such manifolds, in which the key elements are the base $B$, the action $\alpha$ of $\pi_1^{orb}(B)$ on $N=\pi_1(F)$, where $F$ is the general fibre, and an ``Euler class" in $H^2(\beta;N^\alpha)$.
 The manifolds which are mapping tori may also be classified in terms of conjugacy classes of automorphisms.
-We shall consider the interaction of the Seifert fibrations, mapping torus structure and orientability for such manifolds, but shall not otherwise classify them explicitly.
-The others all have base orbifold the ``pillowcase" $S(2,2,2,2)$, and we shall show that they may be classified in terms of matrices.
-Finally, it follows easily from the classification that all $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds bound.
+In \S4 we consider the interaction of the Seifert fibrations, mapping torus structure and orientability for such manifolds, but shall not otherwise classify them explicitly.
+The others all have base orbifold either $S(2,2,2,2)$, $P(2,2)$ or $\mathbb{D}(2,2)$.
+The orbifold fundamental groups all admit epimorphisms to the infinite dihedral group $Z/2Z*Z/2Z$, and so the $\mathbb{S}ol^3\times\mathbb{E}^1$-group has a corresponding decomposition as a generalized free product with amalgamation.
+We use this structure in \S5 to give examples of each of these three types.
+In \S6 we sketch why the Seifert approach should suffice to classify the $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds with such bases, but we do not pursue such a classification in detail.